1. Remind them they’re ambassadors for the USA

 Encourage random acts of kindness and generosity.
 You can’t help everyone, but help someone.
 We give each child ‘donation money’ in local currency, and they get to choose where to share it.
 There was the time Sebastian played soccer with a kid in India who didn’t have shoes, and he put 500 rupees in the kids hand.
 I watched the kid first look shocked, and run in shock to his mom who gave Sebastian the biggest big hug.
 Or the time Julian really loved a waiter in Nepal, learned he had a 3yr old son, and as the waiter proudly showed us pictures, we saw their humble home.
 As we were leaving, Julian gave the waiter extra money from his own wallet to buy his son a toy from his ‘American friend’ (my heart seriously grew two sizes).

-4. Combine vacation with humanitarian work
+4. Global children combine holiday with humanitarian work

 It was luck my children were born into a wealthy western country.
 All children and people matter, regardless of where they live.
 Research humanitarian opportunities in the area you plan to visit, and schedule time to make it happen.
 These children are in need of educational tools and other material items, but most of all they are in need of care, smiles, friendship and compassion.